jdrem/json-logging/README.md

 There are some use cases where it would desirable to have application messages formated as JSON documents.
 Most popular logging packages don't support this, but they are easily extended to handle different layouts.
 This repo has examples on how to do this for three commonly used logging framewoks: Log4J, Log4Net and Logback.
+Insructions are provided for adding an existing JSON layout to Log4J2.
+And lastyly, how to add application specific data is shown.

+## Extending Layouts

 In all these examples, a Layout class is extended to format logging data as a JSON document.
 The Layout is then used with a rolling file appender.
 The three examples here are: